Yoga Mudras for Beginners: 5 Hand Gestures with Steps and Benefits

 Sit in any meditative posture with your hands on your knees or thighs.
 With the palms facing upward, touch the tip of the index finger to the tip of the thumb.
 Don't apply too much pressure.
 Touch the tips gently.
 This hand configuration is the yogic hand gesture called Chin Mudra.

-The Chin mudra helps you attune to a receptive state.
+This hand gesture is one of the most commonly used mudras for beginners.
+It helps you attune to a spiritually receptive state.
 It eradicates dullness and hones intuition and insight.
 It is the best yoga mudra to enter deeper states of calm and relaxation.
-Other benefits of Chin Mudra include:

 It increases connection to the inner and outer worlds